ydd0729/Portfolio/README.md

 **NOTE:**

-- The online demo needs a few minutes to download its content.
+- The online demo may take a few minutes to download its content.
-- The online demo looks different from the screenshot above, because I didn't realize the shaders were not supported by WebGL until a very late stage.
+- The online demo looks different from the screenshot above, because I didn't realize that the shaders were not supported by WebGL until a very late stage.
 So I replaced the shader with Unity's standard shader, and reworked the terrains.
 My work **doesn't** include these shaders.

 ### My Work